akiver/cs-demo-manager/README.md

  * Position
  * View-Direction
  * HP
- * ID of his Entity-Object
  * Wether he is alive
- * His Team (CT / T / Spec)
+ * The players team (CT / T / Spectator)
- * His weapons
+ * The players weapons
  * Kills
  * Deaths
  * Assists
  * MVPs
  * Score
  * Money
-    * Current Money
+    * Current money
-    * Current Equipment Value
+    * Current equipment value
 * Scores
-* Team-Names
+* Team-names
-* The following Game-Events:
+* The following game-events:
- * Exploding / Starting / Stopping of the following Nades:
+ * Exploding / starting / stopping of the following nades:
-    * Grenade (Position, Throwing player)
+    * Grenade (position, throwing player)
-    * Smoke (Position, Throwing player, when did it start, when did it stop)
+    * Smoke (position, throwing player, when did it start, when did it stop)
-    * Fire (Position, ~~Throwing player~~, when did it start, when did it stop)
+    * Fire (position, ~~throwing player~~[1], when did it start, when did it stop)
-    * Flash (Position, Throwing player, Flashed Players)
+    * Flash (position, throwing player, flashed players)
- * Weapon fired (Who fired, what weapon^1, position)
+ * Weapon fired (who fired, what weapon[2], position)
- * Player died (Weapon, Killer, Killed Person, Weapon, Position)
+ * Player died (weapon, killer, victim, weapon, position)
- * Round Start
+ * Round start
- * Match Start
+ * Match start
  * End of Freezetime
  * Bomb-Events
- * We're working on more! - Include your own, see ``DP/Handler/GameEventHandler.cs`` for how to implement those, and create a pull-request!
+ *
+[1] This is not networked for some odd reason.

-[1] This is actually pretty tricky since, for example the USP and the CZ are actually networked with the same class.
+[2] This is actually pretty tricky since, for example the USP and the CZ are actually networked with the same class.
 We use some dark magic to find out what is the correct weapon.

  Any questions?
 Contact me per mail or just join #demoinfogo on QuakeNet.